anka02/team_saga/README.md

 2. Clone the repository.
 Download t5-checkpoint to nlg/checkpoints/ from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing
 3. run `docker-build.sh` and `docker-run.sh`.
 The building process takes about 9 mins and includes full installation.
 4. Open Rasa X in browser and type`localhost:5002/login?username=<displayed on the screen>` and in the left drop-out part of the page click `Train` to train the model.Then select the `Model` field and click the arrow `Up` to activate the model.
-5. Open the generated link `Guest URL` displayed in the terminal : `http://localhost:5002/guest/conversations/productio/<genarated code>`.
+5. Open the generated link `Guest URL` displayed in the terminal : `http://localhost:5002/guest/conversations/production/<genarated code>`.

 The default docker deployment includes running Rasa X and opening the Chatbot UI.
 The configuration of the Chatbot UIs mode can be changed in the
 `entrypoint.sh` file.
 After making any changes in the configuration files, you need to rebuild the container.
+Note :  On WINDOWS this Docker containershould be configured and running under WSL2.

 # Models and Implementation